motif-project/motif-app-examples/README.md

 ### 4. Update App Metadata

-Once the app is registered, you can update the app's metadata URI by calling the `updateAppMetadataURI` function from the BitDSMRegistry contract.
+Once the app is registered, you can update the app's metadata URI by calling the `updateAppMetadataURI` function from the `AppRegistry` contract.
 It is recommended as the Metadata is displayed on the BitDSM UI.

 First you need upload the metadata.json file to IPFS and get the URI.